 Emery guided the Andalusians to a hat-trick of Europa League titles during the 2015/16 season, as Sevilla overturned a half-time deficit to beat Liverpool and win a third trophy in succession.

-Liverpool had been buoyed by Jurgen Klopp’s mid-season arrival as manager and were seeking both major silverware and Champions League qualification, the Reds getting off to the perfect start as Daniel Sturridge’s brilliant outside-of-the-foot finish provided the Premier League side with a half-time lead.
+Liverpool had been buoyed by Jurgen Klopp’s mid-season arrival as manager and were seeking both major silverware and Champions League qualification.
+The Reds got off to the perfect start, as Daniel Sturridge’s brilliant outside-of-the-foot finish provided the Premier League side with a lead at the break.

 Klopp’s side were rocked just 17 seconds after the restart, however, as Kevin Gameiro turned in Mariano Ferreira’s cross to bring the holders level.